seed-rs/seed/README.md

 ### Components
 The analog of components in frameworks like React are normal Rust functions that that return Els.
-The parameters these functions take are not treated in a way equivalent to attributes on native DOM elements, like in React; they just provide a way to organize your code.
-In practice, they feel similar to components in React, but are just functions usedy to create elements that end up in the `children` property of parent elements.
+The parameters these functions take are not treated in a way equivalent to attributes on native DOM elements; they just provide a way to organize your code.
+In practice, they feel similar to components in React, but are just functions used to create elements that end up in the `children` property of parent elements.

 For example, you could break up the above example like this: